-- Remember the definition, classification, the basic principles of the plane and the geodetic surveying and comprehend their basic principles of various fundamental surveys such as and the laboratory exercises. - Understanding the basic principles, methods and laboratory exercises of Chain, Compass and Plane Table Surveying. - Learning the methods of Levelling Surveys through laboratory exercises for the interpolation of contours, calculation earthwork and reservoir capacity. - Application of cadastral surveying for the description of the various geomorphic features such as folds, faults, joints, unconformities, and fault planes and their implications in the site suitability analyses. - Study the land form types, landslides, instability of hill slopes and preventive measures. - Remember the definitions of the basic terms of Remote Sensing (RS) and understand various techniques for the interpretation of RS data products to collect spatial data pertaining to urban and regional planning.
+- To remember the definition, classification, the basic principles of surveying - To understand the basic principles, methods and laboratory exercises of Chain, Compass and Plane Table Surveying. - To learn the methods of Levelling Surveys through laboratory exercises for the interpolation of contours, calculation earthwork and reservoir capacity. - To analyse the heights and distances of the objects with theodolite - To apply the knowledge of cadastral surveying for the description of the various geomorphic features and their implications in the site suitability analyses

-UNIT I FUNDAMENTALS AND CHAIN SURVEYING
+UNIT I FUNDAMENTALS OF SURVEYING

-Definition, Classifications; Plane and Geodetic Surveying; Basic principles; Equipment and accessories for ranging and chaining; Methods of ranging, well conditioned triangles; Problems in Obstacles; Chain traversing and plotting; Conventional Symbols; applications.
-Laboratory Exercises.
+Definition, Classifications; Plane and Geodetic Surveying; Basic principles; Equipment and accessories for ranging and chaining; Methods of ranging, well-conditioned triangles; Problems in Obstacles; Chain traversing and plotting; Compass; Basic principles, Types; Bearing; System and conversions; Sources of errors and Local attraction; Plane table surveying - accessories and methods; Conventional Symbols; applications.
+Laboratory Exercises